 But on the next day all the congregation of the people of Israel murmured against Moses and against Aaron, saying, You have killed the people of the Lord.

-See the Ramban who explained that the people complained that Moses induced the assembly of Korah to offer strange incense as a result of which they died, even though the Eternal had not commanded Moses to do so.
+See the Ramban who explained that the people complained that Moses induced the assembly of Korah to offer strange incense, as a result of which they died, even though the Eternal had not commanded Moses to do so.
 They blamed Moses for not choosing a different sign by which to prove that Aaron was the holy one.

 Now one may ask why, indeed, did Moses act in this way towards those men?
 Why did he not choose a different sign?
 Is not the only reason for their death that they offered a strange incense?
 For it is written explicitly (Numbers 16:35): “ואש יצאה מאת יְהוה ותאכל את החמשים ומאתים איש מקריבי הקּטרת” (and there came out a fire from the Lord, and consumed the two hundred and fifty men that offered incense).

 Following the Malbim, our Master explains that each of these quarrelsome men who opposed the Eternal and His anointed one was seeking his own glory, each of them driven by a spirit of dominion, each wishing to become priest or prophet.
 As the son of Izhar, Korah thought himself worthy of becoming king, while Dathan and Abiram felt that, as descendants of Reuven, the eldest son of Jacob, they were entitled to the birthright.
 And the 250 men were princes of the congregation called into the assembly, men of renown, who were preeminent among the people.
 But none of them revealed his true desire to the others lest the project unravel, whereupon they would all give up and return home.
-For why would anyone get involved in a quarrel for someone else’s benefit?
+For why would anyone involve himself in a quarrel for someone else’s benefit?
 Each one, therefore, masked his true face by saying “כל העדה כולם קדושים” (all the congregation are holy), so that each could be a priest in his own house, and each would help and encourage the other to take Aaron down from his position.
-But, in his heart, each imagined that once Aaron was deposed, he would himself become master over his brothers.
+But each, in his heart, imagined that once Aaron was deposed, he himself would become master over his brothers.

 However, the mightiest of the prophets understood the thoughts of these plotters of iniquity and wanted to undermine their plan, so he commanded them to offer incense.
-And although their plan was a deception and they spoke deceitfully, Moses thought that, rather than allow his allies to approach the altar to perform a service that would consume any layman who performed it, each one of them would retreat at the last minute and admit that he had sought only his own glory.
+Although their plan was a deception, and they spoke deceitfully, Moses thought that, rather than allow his allies to approach the altar to perform a service that would consume any layman who performed it, each one of them would retreat at the last minute and admit that he had sought only his own glory.
 Why would anyone knowingly condemn his friends and colleagues to death only to be consumed by fire?
 Moses therefore expected that, as a result, the evil-doers would be scattered (יתפרדו כל פעלי און, Psalms 92:10).
-Nevertheless, to Moses’s surprise, they all stiffened their necks and defiantly approached the altar to offer the incense. (שביבי אש)
+Nevertheless, to Moses’s surprise, they all stiffened their necks and approached the altar defiantly to offer the incense. (שביבי אש)